Find Affordable College Courses

 Read More…

-Worcester Polytechnic Institute landed the #10 spot in the 2023 rankings for the best value mechanical engineering programs.
-Located in the city of Worcester, WPI is a private not-for-profit school with a moderately-sized student population.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the best value schools for mechanical engineering students.
+It came in at #10 on the list.
+Located in the midsize city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at WPI are $55,531 a year.
 After completing their degree, ME graduates from WPI carry an average student debtload of $27,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $707.